A pushed convoy consisting of an orange barge and a blue tugboat on the Elbe off Blankenese

 We secure contaminated dredged material on land

-Sediments in the Elbe River in Hamburg have become increasingly cleaner since the 1990s.
-However, a small portion of the dredged material is still so contaminated that it cannot remain in the Elbe.
-We therefore treat these sediments on land and dispose of them safely at our landfills.
+Sediments from the River Elbe in Hamburg have become increasingly clean since the 1990s.
+However, a small proportion of the dredged material is still so contaminated that it cannot be left in the River Elbe.
+We therefore treat these sediments on land and dispose of them safely at our landfill sites.

 We separate cleanly

-Every year, we remove around 200,000 tons of highly polluted sediment from the tidal waters in Hamburg, making the Elbe and North Sea a little cleaner each time.
-This almost always involves old sediments with industrial pollution from the Elbe catchment area upstream of Hamburg.
+Every year, we remove around 200,000 tonnes of highly contaminated sediment from the tidal waters in Hamburg, making the Elbe and North Sea a little cleaner each time.
+These are almost always old sediments with industrial pollution from the Elbe catchment area upstream of Hamburg.

 Contaminated Elbe sediments are treated at the METHA and permanently stored at the Feldhofe landfill site.
-In this way, the port, Elbe and North Sea are gradually freed of pollutants.
+In this way, pollutants are gradually removed from the harbour, Elbe and North Sea.

 How our Francop and Feldhofe dredged material landfills work

-<p>We operate two dredged material landfills in Hamburg: The Francop landfill in the orchard area of Süderelbmarsch - where our METHA is also located - and one in the east of Hamburg, the Feldhofe landfill.
-The older Francop landfill is now completely full and is being secured and landscaped.
-The final design, e.g. as a public green space or other uses, is still being discussed.
-The Feldhofe landfill, on the other hand, still has capacity for many years to come, so that the disposal of contaminated dredged material in line with demand is still guaranteed.
+We operate two dredged material landfills in Hamburg: The Francop landfill in the fruit-growing area of Süderelbmarsch - where our METHA is also located - and one in the east of Hamburg, the Feldhofe landfill.
+The older Francop landfill has now been completely filled and is being secured and landscaped.
+The final design, e.g. as a public green space or for other uses, is still being discussed.
+The Feldhofe landfill, on the other hand, still has capacity for many years to come, so that the needs-based disposal of contaminated dredged material will continue to be ensured.

 Our goal: a clean Elbe

-FAQ on dealing with contaminated dredged material in Hamburg
+FAQ on handling contaminated dredged material in Hamburg

 • Sand: can be used as a building material without restriction.

-• METHA material: is safely deposited in landfills or used as a sealing material.
+• METHA material: is safely deposited in landfill sites or used as a sealing material.
 Other possible applications include the ceramics industry or dyke construction.

 • Francop: in the fruit-growing area of Süderelbmarsch.
 The landfill is now completely full and is being landscaped.